-Cases will be presented to the class.
-Although each team studies two cases in the semester, each team will present only one case (either Case Study One or Case Study Two).
+Cases will be presented to the class by the team.
 The order will be decided randomly.
 Presentation is assessed by both the instructor (50%) and the class (50%).
 Please refer to the appendices for grading of peer evaluation and team presentation.
 A student who misses his or her own presentation without an approved excuse will receive "0" for the presentation and attendance grades.
-Class attendance is required on all presentation days throughout the class for each student to earn the attendance grade.
+Class attendance is required on all presentation days throughout the class because every student will serve as a judge to assess other teams' presentations.
 In other words, attendance is required on all presentation days unless the excuse is approved by the office of Dean of Students.
-In addition, students are required to stay throughout the class.
+In addition, students are required to stay throughout the class to serve as a judge.
 Leaving early without an approved excuse will be counted as missing class, and thus may result in "0."